BitHighlander/ccbot/README.md

 Create account on leeroy

-push new image to erc
+push new images to erc
 ```
+make push
 ```

 rollout/update images on leeroy server